 The Denali Tundra Tour

 Denali National Park is truly one of the crown jewels of the entire U.S. national park system and should be at the top of every travelers "must-see" list when visiting Alaska.
 But, with only one road in or out, the majority of visitors don't get the chance to see the park in all its glory, let alone its namesake mountain, which is often shrouded by clouds.
-To truly get off the beaten path, sign up for the Denali Tundra Wilderness Tour, which usually runs about 8 hours in length and takes visitors 60 miles off road and into remote regions of the park where they're likely to spot more wildlife and even catch a glimpse of the summit of Denali, the highest mountain in North America.
+To truly get off the beaten path, sign up for the Denali Tundra Wilderness Tour, which usually runs about 8 hours in length and takes visitors 60 miles off road.
+The route wanders into some of the more remote regions of the park where travelers are more likely to spot wildlife and possibly even catch a glimpse of the summit of Denali –– the highest mountain in North America.

 02 of 05

 Situated some 320 miles north of the Arctic Circle, and 1300 miles from the North Pole, Barrow, Alaska is the northernmost city in the U.S. It also happens to be surrounded on three sides by the Arctic Ocean, with vast amounts of tundra stretching away to the south.
 That makes it a great place to visit if your goal is to explore the remote wilderness that Alaska is so well known for.

 There are a variety of day trips that can be taken out of Barrow that allow visitors to spot wildlife and interact with the local Inuit people as well, but without a doubt the best tundra tour takes place at night.
 That's when the beautiful aurora borealis (aka the Northern Lights) appear overhead, illuminating the landscape with a dazzling array of colors.
 Here, the night skies are crystal clear and there are almost no lights to interfere with the experience.
 Add in the fact that the aurora appears most evenings between September and April, and you're almost guaranteed to catch a glimpse of the greatest light show on Earth.